S. P. Muddahanumegowda

-Muddahanumegowda S. P. (born 4 March 1954) is an Indian former advocate, former Judicial Officer and Member of Parliament in 16th Lok Sabha.
+Sobaganahalli Papegowda Muddahanumegowda (born 4 March 1954) is an Indian former advocate, former Judicial Officer and Member of Parliament in 16th Lok Sabha.
 He belongs to the Indian National Congress party.

 Early life and background

 Muddahanumegowda was born to Karigowda alias Papegowda and Sharadamma on 8 June 1954 in Sobaganahalli, Tumkur District, Karnataka.
 He completed his B.A. and LL.B education from J.S.S.
 College, Mysore and S.J.R.
 College of Law, Bangalore.